-Sets the minimum (min) feed roller speed in 5% increments.
+Sets the minimum feed roller speed in 5% increments.
 The value is shown as a percentage of the maximum speed (100%).
-Setting the MIN FEED SPEED higher provides a larger chip size and prevents the chipper from slowing up as much when wood is put through.
+Setting Min Feed Speed higher allows larger chip size and prevents the chipper from slowing up as much when wood is put through.

-The MIN FEED SPEED cannot be set higher than 5% below the MAX FEED SPEED.
+(Min Feed Setting cannot be set any higher than 5% below Max Feed Setting.)